What is py3plex?

 )

-Or use the type-safe builder API:
+Or use the type-safe builder API for IDE autocompletion and refactoring support:

 from py3plex.dsl import Q, L